pkropf/nerdyderby/README.md

 restrictions on the size of the cars or materials participants can use, the Nerdy Derby rewards creativity, cleverness and ingenuity."

+The work represented by these files is intended to help others create their own tracks and may cause more harm than help.
+Verify, recheck and then recheck again everything before you use these files.

 Files
 -----